Common causes of Heat Exchanger failure

 In many instances excessive steam pressure loss prevents further plant growth at higher production capacity.
 To enable capacity increases, the process plant will have to replace various pieces of Heat Exchanger equipment which will allow the capacity increases required.

 Too much pressure loss can also result in significant amounts of energy being used to keep Exchangers running – not very efficient.
 Capacity and Efficiency studies of plants can identify the Heat Exchangers that are most suitable for economic replacement.
+However those heat exchangers identified can also benefit from hiTRAN® installation, this will increase the efficiency of heat transfer and therefore the steam/utility demand can be reduced, an in-depth paper can be found here covering such examples

 Fouling in Heat Exchangers will reduce the heat transfer, hinder Exchanger efficiency, impeded fluid flow and increase the pressure drop – resulting in an amalgamation of problems.
-Some Heat Exchangers are more susceptible than others; this is heavily dependent upon the process fluid, operational conditions and the overall design of the Exchanger.
+Some Heat Exchangers are more susceptible than others; this is heavily dependent upon the process fluid, operational conditions, and the overall design of the Exchanger.

 Heat Exchanger fouling is somewhat of a complex topic; it can be very difficult to determine how fouling was caused within any given Heat Exchanger.
 However, we do know that the main characteristics of fouling are dictated largely by the properties of the thermal and hydrodynamic boundary layers.